Butler vs. Eastern Michigan Predictions & Picks - November 6

 Butler Performance Insights

-- On the boards, the Bulldogs were second-worst in the country in rebounds (27.4 per game) last season.
-They were 310th in rebounds allowed (33.4 per game).
+- The Bulldogs were the second-worst team in the nation in rebounds per game (27.4) and 310th in rebounds allowed (33.4) last year.

-- The Bulldogs made 6.5 3-pointers per game and shot 32.7% from beyond the arc last season, ranking 274th and 259th, respectively, in college basketball.
+- The Bulldogs made 6.5 3-pointers per game and shot 32.7% from beyond the arc last year, ranking 274th and 259th, respectively, in the country.

-- Defensively, Butler was 64th in college basketball in 3-pointers allowed per game at 6.3 last season.
-It was 77th in 3-point percentage allowed at 32.1%.
+- Giving up 6.3 3-pointers per game and conceding 32.1% from downtown last season, Butler was 64th and 77th in college basketball, respectively, in those categories.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.